Samrajnee/CampusChain/README.md

 └─────────────────────────────────────────────────────┘
 ```

-The server is a **single Node.js process** organized into domain modules — not microservices.
+The server is a **single Node.js process** organized into domain modules, not microservices.
 This keeps deployment simple (one server, one database) while maintaining clean separation between domains.
 Each module owns its own routes, controllers, and service logic.
 All modules share the same Prisma client and fire events to the XP ledger.

 -----